ArnoldDP/OStim-Community-Modlist/README.md

 ### Profiles

-While you are free to, I can't say I recommend switching mid save.
-Doing so disables several mods and enables several others, this could break your save later down the road.
+While you are free to switch profiles at any point in time, I have to recommend doing the clean save procedure if you are switching from Solas to NAT.
+It probably won't hurt anything, but better safe than sorry.

+ * ENB - Solas

+The Default profile.
+Looks the most natural in my opinion with slightly desaturated colors and warm undertones.

+ * CS - Solas

+Similar in aesthetic to the ENB - Solas profile.
+Sacrifices quality for much better performancec, especially on weaker hardware.

  * ENB - NAT

-The Default profile.
-Much worse performance but better (???) graphics.
-Expect 45-55 fps in most exteriors if you have the recommended specs.
-Comes with your choice of a custom ENB preset made by yours truly, or Rudy for NAT.
-They have roughly the same performance but wildly different aesthetics.
+Deep contrasted shadows and more saturated colors.
+Usually prefered by those who like a more artistic fantasy type of environment.

  * CS - NAT

-Deep heavily contrasted shadows and bright sunlight.
-Expect 60-80 fps in most exteriors if you have the recommended specs.

- * CS - RAID

-Lower contrast shadows and brighter nights, very nice for gameplay.
-Expect 65 - 85 fps in most exteriors if you have the recommended specs.
+Similar in aesthetic to the ENB - NAT profile.
+Again, sacrifices quality for much better performance.

 ### Alternate Start